EDUCBA

 • Macro Name should not contain space.

-• A macro should be saved as “Excel Macro-Enabled Workbook” and an extension as *.xlsm.
+• Save the macro as an “Excel Macro-Enabled Workbook” with the file extension *.xlsm.

 • Before writing any VBA code, we need to activate the developer Tab by customizing the ribbon button in the options.

-• Excel Macro Recorder has its limitations, but we can virtually automate anything from Excel VBA.
+• Excel Macro Recorder has limitations, but we can virtually automate anything from Excel VBA.

 Recommended Articles